Certified Nurse Midwife (CNM) Programs

 How long does the program take?

 A Certified Nurse Midwife program typically takes 2 years to complete and requires between 50 and 60 credit hours.
-You will most likely be asked to participate in clinical rotations anywhere between one to four times per week and have to attend on-campus classes at least two days every week.
+You will most likely be asked to participate in clinical rotations anywhere between one to four times per week and be obligatged to attend on-campus classes at least two days every week.
 During these two years, you will master topics like health promotion, disease prevention, mental health and primary care for women and newborn.
 Bear in mind that if you study part-time, the length of the program will most likely extend to three years.

 Does the program require any clinical hours?

 Yes, a Certified Nurse Midwife program entails 1,000 clinical hours or more.
 These are designed to build firsthand experience and foster leadership within midwives, as well as prepare you for working with real patients and other qualified staff members to provide optimal medical care for women and children.
-These clinical rotations compel you to apply the theoretical knowledge you accumulated during your classes and perform within designated hospitals, simulation labs or maternity centers.
+Clinical rotations compel you to apply the theoretical knowledge accumulated during your classes and perform within designated hospitals, simulation labs or maternity centers.
 This ensures that you have already learned the ropes of practicing midwifery by the time you join the workforce.

 Are there any online options?